 The award honors Mrs. Khan’s legacy and her generous spirit.
 Moreover, the goal of the award is to support artists who either live in or originate from Pakistan.
 As long as you self-identify as a Pakistani artist, an artist originating from Pakistan, or with roots in Pakistan, you are eligible to participate.

-The prize was established in January 2015 and is funded by Mrs. Khan’s former student, Noorulain Noor and her husband, Usman Saeed.
+The prize was established in January 2015 and is funded by Mrs. Khan’s former students, Noorulain Noor, Quratulain Noor, and Mahey Noor.

-• Submit up to 3 pages of poetry in English in a Word document (.doc or .docx) to jkmprize [at] gmail [dot] com by June 30, 2016, with the subject “Poetry Submission.”
-Multiple submissions are not accepted.
+• Submit up to 3 pages of poetry in English in a single Word document (.doc or .docx) to jkmprize [at] gmail [dot] com by 11:59 PM on 15 July 2019.

-• By “up to 3 pages of poetry”, we mean you can submit as many or as few poems in a single MS Word document of maximum 3 pages.
+• “Up to 3 pages of poetry” means you can submit as many or as few poems as you like in a single document that should not exceed three pages.

-• By “multiple submissions”, we mean separate MS Word documents/emails.
-So you can submit multiple poems in one document that does not exceed the maximum page length.
+• Just to clarify, you can submit multiple poems in one document that does not exceed three pages.
 But if you send in a second entry separately after you have already submitted to the contest once, the second entry will not be accepted.

-• Include a cover letter with your name, address, email, and telephone number.
+• Include a cover letter in the email body with your name, address, email, and telephone number.

-• Two finalists will be announced in addition to the poetry prize winner.
+• The names of all shortlisted poets will be announced in addition to the poetry prize winner.

-• All submissions will be considered for publication in Papercuts, a publication of Desi Writers’ Lounge.
+• All submissions will be considered for publication in Papercuts, the literary magazine of Desi Writers’ Lounge.

 • The recipient of the prize is chosen by the award founders.
 All submissions are judged by a jury that will be evolving on a yearly basis.